 Sadly this amazing trip had to come to an end!
 Today we decided to focus our attention on exploring one of Ireland’s most well-known areas, Connemara National Park and its surrounds.
 Our luck with the weather seemed to end on this day… or so we initially thought!

 The rain continued to fall and we were limited in what sights we could explore in Connemara National Park.
-The park’s Visitor Center was very informative and we spent some time learning about the area’s vegetation and history.
-The rangers helped us plan a sunset hike up Diamond Hill but the weather wasn’t looking very promising.
+The park’s Visitor Center was very informative and we also spent some time learning about the area’s vegetation and history.
+The rangers helped us plan a sunset hike up Diamond Hill.
+But the weather wasn’t looking very promising.

 After enjoying the epic sunset we hiked down in the dark using headlamps and made our way to Ballynahinch Castle.
 To top off this amazing trip we were able to stay in a real life castle on our last night!
 It was such a cool experience and one I would highly recommend if you are planning your own trip.
 All the staff at Ballynahinch were amazing, the grounds were magnificent, and the food absolutely delicious.